yash-kumar-18/cpp-beginner-projects/README.md

 Process:

-1.User enters the total bill amount.
+1. User enters the total bill amount.

-2.User enters the number of persons.
+2. User enters the number of persons.

-3.0Program calculates and displays the bill per person.
+3. Program calculates and displays the bill per person.

 # Cutoff_Checker.cpp